craftserverbot/craftserver.net/src/pages/terms-of-service.md

 ## On the subject of your security

-We store and process personal data that you have provided to us (your "Data"), to provide the Services.
+We store and process personal data that you have provided to us (your "Data") to provide the Services.
 It’s your responsibility to keep your devices with access to the Services secure.
 If your Discord account is compromised, attackers may be able to access, view, and modify your Data.

 ## Changes to the Terms